s3git/s3git/BLAKE2.md

 Now you may wonder that it is a bad idea to store different content under the same name as this might create confusion.
 When using a normal hashing algorithm (without tree-hashing support) that is the case, but for BLAKE2 this is not a problem.

-In order to determine whether a root hash stores a deduplicated object, the following must be true:
+In order to determine whether a root hash stores a deduped object, the following must be true:
 - The size needs to be a multiple of 64 bytes (which allows for a quick check), and
 - When hashed at level 1 and as last node it must return its own root hash.